sofia-fischer/philo-blog/content/posts/2026-01-imposter-syndrom.md

 Center [^socialRules]

 * "No feigning surprise" - don't act surprised when someone does not know something
-* "No well actuallys" - don't correct someone if the correction does not benefit the conversation
+* "No well actually's" - don't correct someone if the correction does not benefit the conversation
 * "No Backseat Driving" - don't give unsolicited advice on how to solve a problem you are not working on
 * "No Subtle -isms" - no sexism, racism, ableism, ageism, or any other -ism that can make people feel excluded

 [^socialRules]: (Social Rules of the Recurse Center)[https://www.recurse.com/social-rules]

-**Anticipate new Joiners** You are here because we want you to be here and believe in you!
+**Anticipate New Joiners** "You are here because we want you to be here and believe in you!"
-A feeling that is easier for teams to spread that have the autonomy to select new members, but still possible in more hierarchical structures.
-Something I mostly observed for very famous new joiners, but a habit that I would wish for every new joiner: In the first days showing excitement about the new team member joining, show interested in past projects, skills, and experiences.
+This feeling that is easier for teams to spread that have the autonomy to select new members, but still possible in more hierarchical structures.
+Something I mostly observed for new joiners, who are well known within a community, but a habit that I would wish every new joiner:
+In the first days showing excitement about the new team member joining, show interested in past projects, skills, and experiences.
 Maybe the manager already provided some information, a blog, a past project, or open source contributions.
 This helps to create a feeling of being wanted and welcomed for the skills and experiences.

-**Show a shared Vision** Belonging to a team means working on a shared goal.
+**Show a Shared Vision** Belonging to a team means working on a shared goal.
 A critical part of that is also to be able to connect the current tasks to the big picture.
 There will be "high impact" tasks that are directly contributing, and they should be shared in the team.
 On the other hand, the "low impact" tasks require a context to connect them to the vision.

+**Have a Diverse Team and Diverse Leaders**.
+Missing representation can lead to feelings of not belonging.
+If there is no one that resembles your background / culture / gender in the hierarchy above you, it is harder to believe that you can also reach such a position.
+Diverse teams also help to create an environment where different perspectives are valued, and different communication and working styles are accepted.[^representation]

+**Asking for Help is Normalized** Asking for pairing should not just be done by the team members who are looking for guidance - but also by team members who want to share knowledge.
+It does not require a "I need some help here", it can be "Is someone up for discussions on the technical approach?" or "Would be great to share knowledge about this domain".
+Any habit that is only perceived from juniors or new joiners will create a hesitation to pursue such habit - this can be asking for help, seeking validation, or admitting mistakes. [^culture]

+### Make it easy to Achieve

+**Enable Achievements Outside of Code** Software Development is more than coding - Shadowing Users, Writing documentation, improving processes, code reviews, sharing knowledge ...
+Such tasks should be recognized as valuable contributions to the team vision, should be mentioned, should be celebrated.

+**Let Ticket Refinements Happen in the Team** A refinement can be a safe space to ask questions, clarify the business need behind the ticket, and discuss possible implementations.
+This can easily change the perspective from a ticket that sounds "too complex or to hard for me" to a ticket for which "I know the solution and the pitfalls to avoid".
+It is easier to pick up such a refined ticket, easier to start working without big code investigation, it instantly provides a feeling of competence for the task.

+**There Should be Easy Tickets** An easy ticket should include all necessary information, enable one immediately to start coding, and be achievable in less than a day.
+This is important for new joiners, as distraction from highly complex tasks, or on dull afternoons.
+Never will all tickets be easy - but there should always be some easy tickets available to pick from.

+**Tickets Should Have a Definition of Done.** Having to go over and over a task because the result is unclear or requires multiple feedback loops is a common source of frustration and self-doubt.
+Why didn't I got it right the first time?
+Why don't I understand what is expected from me?
+A clear definition of done helps to avoid such situations and also helps to estimate ones resources required to finish the task.

+### Have a Culture of Recognition - not Competition

-**Love Power sharing - Hate Power Trips** In this context "Power" does not mean "authority", Power means having a privilege another person is lacking - not having Imposter feelings, knowing the codebase well, not being part of a marginalized group...
+**Love Power Sharing - Hate Power Trips** In this context "Power" does not mean "authority", Power means having a privilege another person is lacking - not having Imposter feelings, knowing the codebase well, not being part of a marginalized group...
 A team member that calls out the achievements of others, shows vulnerability, shares knowledge altruistically, is open